As the buzz of your wedding proposal begins to dim, reality sets in: you have a wedding to plan!

 An experienced wedding consultant such as NRG Events & Wedding Planning will help you bring your vision to life from the screen to the final day.
 Owned by wedding planner Nina Rebekah Graham, the consultants at NRG Events & Wedding Planning focus on getting to know you personally.
 This way, they can take your Pinterest board and make it a reality.

 If you’re new to Pinterest, now is the time to start.
 Don’t be intimidated by the sheer volume of images, the platform is easy to get the hang of and worth spending time browsing to get ready for your first vendor hire – the wedding consultant.

-Our recommendation first and foremost is to begin by hiring a wedding planner.
-Many couples make the mistake of thinking that a wedding consultant is a waste of crucial budget funds.
-But a good planner is worth their weight in gold.
-Not only will they save you time, that you likely don’t have to spare, but they will also save you money.
+First, they save you time that you likely don’t have to spare.
+Also, they can save you money.
 With the relationships they have with vendors, and a general knowledge of all areas of wedding creation, they’ll know where to cut and where to invest so your ultimate vision comes together within your budget.

 If hiring a wedding consultant up front isn’t in your plans, a “day of” coordinator should be.
 When you hire a “day of” wedding coordinator, you truly get more than one day.
 They’ll meet with you in advance to ensure they understand your overall plan, make recommendations for your timeline, and gather the list of vendors and their arrival times.

 Central Texas Planner is one example of a wedding consultant that offers “day of” coordination, in addition to their full service packages.
 They are also one of the few wedding planners that offer a la carte service so you can create a planning package that is fully customizable.